Being interviewed on music blogs is EXCITING! You have received an invitation from a media outlet – music blog, newspaper, or magazine.

 Thoroughly Proofread Your Interview

 It is not the bloggers or interviewers job to proof read and correct any typos that you may have made.
-This does happen of course (as does fact checking) at major newspapers and magazines who actually have copy writing staff on hand but a music blog will almost never do this work for you.
-I advise you to show the article to a friend or two who have a keen eye for grammar, punctuation and spelling and get their feedback before submitting.
+This does happen of course (as does fact checking) at major newspapers and magazines who actually have copy writing staff on hand but a music blog will not do this work for you.
+I advise you ti show the article to a friend or two who have a keen eye for grammar, punctuation and spelling and get their feedback.

 If you are working with a music publicist a good one will proof for you but don’t count on her to finesse your responses.
-You want her spending her time securing more features, not re-writing your responses.
+You want her spending her tome securing more features not re-writing your responses.

 Thank The Writer